RedChilliesInc/Terraform/README.md

 # Terraform
-Infrastructure as Code using the Hashicorp Terraform
+Infrastructure as Code simplified using the Hashicorp Terraform